Gilded Age: Family life

-In the Gilded Age West, few single men attempted to operate a farm.
-Farmers clearly understood the need for a hard-working wife, and numerous children, to handle the many chores, including child-rearing, feeding and clothing the family, managing the housework, and feeding the hired hands.
+Few single men attempted to operate a farm.
+Farmers clearly understood the need for a hard-working wife and numerous children to handle the many chores, including child-rearing, feeding and clothing the family, managing the housework, and feeding the hired hands.
 During the early years of settlement, farm women played an integral role in assuring family survival by working outdoors.
 After a generation or so, women increasingly left the fields, thus redefining their roles within the family.
 New conveniences such as sewing and washing machines encouraged women to turn to domestic roles.
 The scientific housekeeping movement was promoted across the land by the media and government extension agents, as well as county fairs which featured achievements in home cookery and canning, advice columns for women in the farm papers, and home economics courses in schools.

 Although the eastern image of farm life on the prairies emphasizes the isolation of the lonely farmer and the bleakness of farm life, in reality rural folk created a rich social life for themselves.
 For example, many joined a local branch of the Grange; a majority had ties to local churches.
 It was popular to organize activities that combined practical work, abundant food, and simple entertainment such as barn raisings, corn huskings, and quilting bees.
 One could keep busy with scheduled Grange meetings, church services, and school functions.
 Women organized shared meals and potluck events, as well as extended visits between families.

 Childhood on western farms is contested territory.
 One group of scholars argues the rural environment was salubrious because it allowed children to break loose from urban hierarchies of age and gender, promoted family interdependence, and produced children who were more self-reliant, mobile, adaptable, responsible, independent and more in touch with nature than their urban or eastern counterparts.
 However other historians offer a grim portrait of loneliness, privation, abuse, and demanding physical labor from an early age.